graharee/GVSU-CIS350-AVALANCHE/docs/software_requirements_specification_final.md

    2. NR27: The upload button shall always be available every time the upload button is clicked.
    3. NR28: The upload button shall accurately transcribe the audio file that was uploaded.
    4. NR29: The upload button shall always open File Explorer so the .wave file can be clicked.
    5. NR30: The amount of text that shall be transcribable is 1200 words.

+# Test Specification

+## Unit Tests

+## Integration Tests

+## System Tests

+# Software Artifacts